zhscn/peering/docs/pg-journal-model.md

 - activation is only allowed when the acting set has a sufficient authoritative committed prefix

-## Immediate implementation consequence
+## Current implementation consequence

-Future Lean work should treat ordering and image state as separate but linked:
+Lean now treats ordering and image state as separate but linked:

 - `Types.lean` now has the first compact journal progress and source-aware recovery fields